dacmail/ongawa/wp-content/plugins/custom-twitter-feeds/README.txt

 Author: Smash Balloon
 Contributors: smashballoon, craig-at-smash-balloon
 Support Website: http://smashballoon/custom-twitter-feeds/
-Tags: Twitter, Twitter feed, Tweets, Twitter widget, Custom Twitter Feed Requires at least: 3.0
+Tags: Twitter, Twitter feed, Twitter Tweets, Twitter widget, Custom Twitter Feed Requires at least: 3.4
-Tested up to: 4.9
+Tested up to: 5.4
-Stable tag: 1.2.10
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Twitter Feeds allows you to display completely customizable Twitter feeds of a user timeline, home timeline, or hashtag on your website.
+Custom Twitter Feeds allows you to display completely customizable Twitter feeds of a user timeline, home timeline, or a Twitter hashtag on your website.

 == Description ==
-Display **completely customizable**, **responsive** and **search engine crawlable** versions of your Twitter feed on your website.
-Completely match the look and feel of your site with tons of customization options!
+Display **completely customizable**, **responsive** and **search engine crawlable** Twitter feeds on your website.
+The Custom Twitter Feeds plugin will completely match the look and feel of your site and includes tons of customization options!

 = Features =
-* **Completely Customizable** - by default inherits your theme's styles
+* **Completely Customizable** - by default the Twitter feeds will inherit your theme's styles
 * Twitter feed content is **crawlable by search engines** adding SEO value to your site
-* **Completely responsive and mobile optimized** - works on any screen size
+* **Completely responsive and mobile optimized** - your Twitter feeds work on any screen size
 * Display tweets from any user, your own Twitter account and those you follow, or from a specific hashtag
-* Display **multiple feeds** from different Twitter users on multiple pages or widgets
+* Display **multiple Twitter feeds** from different Twitter users on multiple pages or widgets
 * Post caching means that your Twitter feed loads **lightning fast** and minimizes Twitter API requests
 * **Infinitely load more** of your Tweets with the 'Load More' button
 * Built-in easy to use "Custom Twitter Feeds" Widget